pablobacho/ee-recommendations/methodologies/obsolescence-risk-assessment/obsolescence-risk-assessment-implementation-guide.md

 ## Introduction

-### Motive
+### Subject

 In long-lifecycle projects, obsolescence has become a major problem as it prevents the maintenance of the system.
 This is the reason why obsolescence management must become an essential part of the product support activities.
-In order to manage obsolescence effectively, it is essential to perform an obsolescence risk assessment for the Bill of Materials.
+In order to manage obsolescence effectively, it is essential to perform an obsolescence risk assessment of the Bill of Materials.

 ### Scope